hpi-swa-teaching/SqueakIssueIntegration/README.md

 Debugger and select `create Issue` in the context menu *(note: the option only appears in packages with a set up project)*.
 If you want to assign the issue directly to one of your team members you can enter his/her username in the Issue Creator.
-Please not that you need push access to the repository to be able to assign someone.
+Please note that you need push access to the repository to be able to assign someone.

 ###See existing issues in the System-Browser